arve0/master/thesis.md

 The histogram of an image is the count of intensities in the image.
-In example, an image with 8 bit depth spans values from 0 to 255 and the histogram will have 256 bins.
-The 0-bin will contain the sum of pixels equal to zero.
-Summing up all the histogram bins will give total number of pixels in the image.
+In example, an image with 8 bit depth spans values from 0 to 255 and the histogram consists of 256 bins.
+The 0-bin contain the sum of pixels equal to zero.
+Summing up all the histogram bins gives total number of pixels in the image.